cheangdominic/1800_202430_BBY12/README.md

 * Bootstrap 5.0 (Frontend library)
 * Firebase 8.0 (BAAS - Backend as a Service)
 * MapBox v3.7.0 (API)
+* Javascript API for filereader; image conversion to base64 strings

 ## 4. Complete setup/installion/usage
 State what a user needs to do when they come to your project.
 How do others start using your code or application?